didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 ### Zsysd activation

-The ZSys daemon, zsysd, is socket activated (the unix socket is `/run/zsysd.sock`) associated by its service:
+The ZSys daemon, zsysd, is socket activated (the unix socket is `/run/zsysd.sock`) associated to its service:
 ```sh
 $ cat /lib/systemd/system/zsysd.socket
 [Unit]